Shopify/maintenance_tasks/README.md

 ### Writing tests for a Task with parameters

-Tests for tasks with parameters need to instatiate the task class in order to assign attributes.
+Tests for tasks with parameters need to instantiate the task class in order to assign attributes.
 Once the task instance is setup, you may test `#process` normally.